ucb-eecs251b/sp23-labs/lab3/spec.md

 Figure 3 shows an example of the Innovus GUI with a routed design.
 Here you can visualize things like congestion, pin locations, and DRC violations.
 In the upper right corner, select the Physical View icon.
-Then in the right sidebar, select the Cell V checkboc, then under Layer deselect layers M8, M9, V7, and V8 (since those are domination by power straps and are not used for routing).
+Then in the right sidebar, select the Cell V checkbox, then under Layer deselect layers M8, M9, V7, and V8 (since those are domination by power straps and are not used for routing).
 If you zoom in, you can see the locations of your standard cells and the routing.
 You can also see the power straps located on some of the middle routing layers.
 If you zoom in closer to